dovecot/documentation/source/configuration_manual/authentication/password_database_extra_fields.rst

           nodelay field is true.
 With SQL the field is considered to be nonexistent if its value is NULL.

-The following suffixes added to a field name are handled specially:
+The following suffixes, starting with an ':', added to a field name are handled specially:

 * :protected: Set this field only if it hasn't been set before.
 * :remove: Remove this field entirely.